RealSchipsi/bachelor-thesis-serverless-ssr/README.md

 ## Intention

-The focus of the project is to analyze the combination of server side rendering and serverless hosting.
+The focus of the project is to analyze the app performance when combining server side rendering and serverless hosting on the edge.

 ## Disclaimer